Introduction: Laser Cut Christmas Trees

 I designed these Christmas trees using Fusion 360.
 They make for a great decoration or gift.

 Use as many sheets as wood as you like.
-Make sure that the thickness of the wood is close to 2 inches in order for the assembly to run more smoothly.
+Make sure that the thickness of the wood is around 5mm in order for the assembly to run more smoothly.
 Typically, wood sheets do not fit to the cutting size of your laser cutter so you may need to use a panel saw to cut it.

 Wood Stain (Optional): Applying a wood stain would give a nice color to the trees.